cyberus-technology/hedron/README.md

 ## Credits

-Hedron is derived from the NOVA microhypervisor developed by Udo Steinberg.
+Hedron is derived from the NOVA hypervisor developed by Udo Steinberg.
 While NOVA and Hedron are still close in spirit, the last common commit dates from 2015.
 Since then Hedron has been steadily modernized with a focus on simplicity, testability, and support for